Aleksandr Peresvet: Life

-Even if Zadonshchina is accurate, it is unlikely that Alexander Peresvet survived the Battle of Kulikovo, as no monastery or church record makes any mention of where else he served after the war.
+Even if Zadonshchina is accurate, it is unlikely that Aleksandr Peresvet survived the Battle of Kulikovo, as no monastery or church record makes any mention of where else he served after the war.

 Even if Peresvet survived Battle of Kulikovo in 1380, he certainly died at some point before his brother-in-arms Rodion Oslyabya died in 1398, as the two men were buried together in Simonov Monastery.